 App Complexity

-When talking about how to create a music app, as a startup, you can focus on building your music library while keeping your app simple and user-friendly.
+Not all streaming apps have to be developed with a barrage of features initially.
+When estimating your overall streaming app investment, as a startup, you can focus on building your music library while keeping your app simple and user-friendly.

 | Complexity Level | Features Included | Cost Estimate |